margaridaCF/FlyingOctomap_code/README.md

 	- offShoreOil_1m.bt https://github.com/margaridaCF/FlyingOctomap/blob/master/path_planning/test/data/offShoreOil_1m.bt

 How to use ltStar_async_node:

- - The ltStar_async_node.cpp encapsules the calling of the API.
+- The ltStar_async_node.cpp encapsulates the calling of the API.
 - path_planning package contains the source code.
 The path_planning_msgs contains the messages and services used with the ltStar_asyncply node.
- - This node expects a LTStarRequest message and rep - lies with a LTStarReply message.
-This asynchrounus mode of communication frees the calling node for other processing.
-The LTStarNodeStatus service replies succefully when the node is ready to receive requested (the octomap messages are being received).
+- This node expects an LTStarRequest message and replies with an LTStarReply message.
+This asynchronous mode of communication frees the calling node for other processing.
+The LTStarNodeStatus service replies successfully when the node is ready to receive requested (the octomap messages are being received).
 - Request message:
 int16 request_id - identifier to later coordinate with the reply
-	geometry_msgs/Point start - coordinates of the starting point (local in octomap frame) geometry_msgs/Point goal - coordinates of the goal (local in octomap frame) int16 max_search_iterations - maximum amount of seconds spent in the search (if time breaks out the reply message has false in the success variable) float32 safety_margin - width and height of the corridor that is verified to be free around the path.
+geometry_msgs/Point start - coordinates of the starting point (local in octomap frame)
+geometry_msgs/Point goal - coordinates of the goal (local in octomap frame)
+int16 max_search_iterations - maximum amount of seconds spent in the search (if time breaks out the reply message has false in the success variable)
+float32 safety_margin - width and height of the corridor that is verified to be free around the path.

 - Reply message:
-	bool success - true if a path was found, false otherwise uint32 request_id - the same id as the request message that it is replying to uint32 waypoint_amount - total number of waypoints in the path (if successfull) geometry_msgs/Point[] waypoints - the coordinates (in local octomap frame) of each waypoint
+bool success - true if a path was found, false otherwise
+uint32 request_id - the same id as the request message that it is replying to
+uint32 waypoint_amount - total number of waypoints in the path (if successful)
+geometry_msgs/Point[] waypoints - the coordinates (in local octomap frame) of each waypoint

 This package was developed using px4's sitl inside a docker container.
 The instructions can be found on _generate_plots packages, jupyter notebook Paper B - SITL.
 In try 9.